GOP Virus Plan Won't Have Payroll Tax Cut, Mnuchin Says - Law360

 "We've proven we can deliver those 50 million payments quickly, whereas the payroll tax cut would come in over four or five months," Mnuchin said.
 "Our proposal is the exact same provisions as last time."

-Trump has consistently voiced support for a payroll tax cut and has even said he might veto legislation that doesn't contain a proposal to help businesses rehire workers who lost jobs as businesses closed during the pandemic.
+Trump has consistently voiced support for a payroll tax cut and has even said he might veto legislation that doesn't contain the proposal, which he believes would help businesses rehire workers who lost jobs as businesses closed during the pandemic.

+"We're still developing the bill.
+It's not going to come out till Monday," Senate Finance Committee Chairman Charles Grassley, R-Iowa, said Thursday.

-Senate Republicans could unveil their proposal later Thursday in hopes of passing legislation as quickly as possible once negotiations with House and Senate Democrats are completed, White House Chief of Staff Mark Meadows told reporters.
-The timing is complicated by next week's funeral for the late Rep. John Lewis of Georgia, the end of federal unemployment benefits and upcoming school reopenings.
+White House Chief of Staff Mark Meadows said the exact timing is complicated by next week's funeral for the late Rep. John Lewis of Georgia, the end of federal unemployment benefits and upcoming school reopenings.

 Mnuchin and Senate Republicans are working on a $1 trillion legislative package to prop up the U.S. economy and seeking a compromise on competing proposals to extend unemployment benefits, provide another round of emergency stimulus checks, protect businesses from liability lawsuits and fund state efforts to weather the crisis.

-Note: Update: This article has been updated to include comments by Grassley, Brady and Lankford.